Mella Pet Care update

 We earn a commission if you make a purchase, at no additional cost to you.

-On average, their customer acquisition cost is around $4.
-The Mella Pro thermometer costs $40 to manufacture and then retails for $159.
+Their customer acquisition cost is just $4.
+The Mella Pro costs $40 to manufacture and sells for $149, giving them strong margins.

-Ben reiterates that they’ve only done a soft launch so far.
-Additionally, they intend to hit $500,000 in sales by the end of the year and be cash-flow positive.
+Ben added that they’d only done a soft launch and expected to reach $500,000 in sales by the end of the year.

 What happened following Shark Tank?
 Keep reading our Mella Pet Care update to find out!